In this article, I want to address four frequently asked questions about colored pencils from my students.

 The grade of the pencils you use is, in most cases, more important than the brand you prefer.
 Grade refers to the quality of the pencil.
 The higher grade, the better the quality.

 Colored pencils come in three basic grades.
+Scholastic, student, and artist/professional.

 Most elementary school students use scholastic pencils.
 They’re the type of pencil you’re most likely to find at discount stores.

 Student grade pencils are middle grade pencils.
 They’re higher quality than scholastic pencils, but not as good as professional grade pencils.
-A lot of people who are trying colored pencils or just getting started with them use student grade pencils because they can be significantly less expensive than the best pencils, but are better than scholastic pencils.
+A lot of people who are trying colored pencils or just getting started use student grade pencils because they can be significantly less expensive than the best pencils, but are better than scholastic pencils.

 The top-of-the-line pencils are artist or professional grade pencils.
 They handle better and, in most cases, lay down better color and last longer, but they’re also more expensive.